Help! My Tampon Is Stuck

 When shouldn't I use tampons?

 There are times when using a tampon is not recommended.
-It's advised you don't wear them at night, since you're supposed to change them every four to eight hours.
+It's advised you don't wear tampons at night, since you're supposed to change them every four to eight hours.
 You also shouldn't use a tampon for at least six weeks after giving birth and two weeks following a miscarriage, because using internal sanitary products, including menstrual cups, during this time can increase the risk of infections.

 In general, tampons are a safe choice for most menstruators if you follow the instructions and replace them regularly.
 But if you do forget you have one in, don't fret.
 Remove the tampon as soon as you remember—and don't be embarrassed to get help if you need it.
 Be on the lookout for any signs of infection and talk to your physician immediately if you think you may be experiencing symptoms of toxic shock syndrome.